 Your information is also analysed internally to help us improve our services.

 The parties we share your information with will vary depending on which service we are providing to you.
 Please refer to the service-specific privacy notices for further information.

 We only keep your personal information for the minimum period amount of time necessary.
 Sometimes this time period is set out in the law, but in most cases it is based on the business need.
 We maintain a records retention and disposal schedule which sets out how long we hold different types of information for.
-You can view this on our website at www.jbg.org.uk/rrs or you can request a hard copy from the contact address stated above.
+You can view further information on our Records Retention Schedule or you can request a hard copy from the contact address stated above.

 • access to your information – you have the right to request a copy of the personal information that we hold about you.

 • correcting your information – we want to make sure that your personal information is accurate, complete and up to date.
 Therefore you may ask us to correct any personal information about you that you believe does not meet these standards.